COE11-USTP-CEA/work2-selection-problem-wacanam/README.md

 	Dove    Soap    25.0
 	2 item(s) found

 3.Not case sensitive - you can input text in any text case.
-	It will accept even if the case are jumbled
+	It will accept even if the case are jumbled.
 	Ex. doVE, Dove, DOVE, dove

 	Type 'NO' to exit